UAD Promo

 The backup is stored in the UAFX Control app.

-Updating the backup
+Replacing the backup

-To update your backup
+To replace your backup

-1. Tap Update Backup.
+1. Tap Save New Backup.

-2. In the warning dialog, tap Update.
+2. In the warning popup, tap Update.

 Restore Backup

-To restore your presets
+To restore your presets/Rigs

 1. In the Preset Backups section, tap Restore.
 The Restore options appear.

-2. Tap Replace Presets or Merge Presets.
+2. Tap Replace Presets/Rigs or Merge Presets/Rigs.

-The presets are restored to the pedal.
+The presets or Rigs are restored to the pedal.

-Viewing and restoring presets from another pedal
+Viewing and restoring presets/Rigs from another pedal

-To restore presets from another pedal
+To restore presets/Rigs from another pedal

 backup-from-another-pedal.png